StratisIain/FederatedSidechains/README.md

     $Mnemonic = Invoke-WebRequest -Uri "http://localhost:38225/api/Wallet/mnemonic?language=english&wordCount=12" | Select-Object -ExpandProperty Content
     $Mnemonic = $Mnemonic -replace '["]',''

+**Important: Please be sure to keep note of your mnemonic words

 Now we have a set of unique mnemonic words, we can create a wallet.